Faithful real embedding of a three-dimensional complex Kochen-Specker configuration: A Kochen-Specker Proof for the Nonequivalence of Real and Complex Hilbert Space

 \section{A Kochen-Specker Proof for the Nonequivalence of Real and Complex Hilbert Space}

-A foundational question in quantum theory is whether the use of complex numbers is merely a matter of mathematical convenience or a fundamental feature of the physical formalism~\cite{Quanta2025ImaginaryNumbers}.
+A foundational question in quantum theory is whether the use of complex numbers is merely a matter of mathematical convenience or a fundamental feature of the physical formalism~\cite{renou-2021,Weilenmann2025PartialIndependencePRL,Hoffreumon2025NoComplex,Hita2025RealQM,Ying2025FoilComplex,Hardy2012LimitedHolism,Stueckelberg1961RealHilbertII,Bednorz2022OptimalDiscrimination,Aleksandrova2013UniversalQubit,Wootters2016OptimalInformationTransfer,Rudolph2002TwoRebitUniversal,McKague2009SimulatingRealHilbert,Erba2024CompositionRule}.
 On the one hand, any finite-dimensional complex Hilbert space $\mathbb{C}^n$ can be represented as a real Hilbert space $\mathbb{R}^{2n}$ via the usual ``realification'' map that separates real and imaginary parts.
-From this perspective, it is tempting to regard real and complex quantum theories as essentially equivalent.
-On the other hand, there is increasing evidence that the structure of complex Hilbert spaces permits logical and physical phenomena that cannot be reproduced if one insists on a purely real description~\cite{mckague-2009,renou-2021,wu-2022}.
+This is a typical instance of the general fact that, under sufficiently permissive assumptions (allowing a change of dimension and additional structure such as a complex-structure operator), a real formulation of a complex theory is always possible.
+Moreover, for many quantum information processing tasks such as quantum computation and Bell nonlocality, standard real quantum theory in this sense is already sufficient to reproduce the operational predictions of the complex theory \cite{Aleksandrova2013UniversalQubit,Wootters2016OptimalInformationTransfer,Rudolph2002TwoRebitUniversal,McKague2009SimulatingRealHilbert}.
+On the other hand, recent theoretical and experimental work has shown that if one insists on keeping fixed certain natural structural ingredients (composition via tensor products, the notion of locality, and the usual Hilbert-space interpretation of contexts as maximal orthonormal sets), then there exist correlations and logical structures that are realised in complex Hilbert spaces but cannot be obtained from any purely real Hilbert-space model~\cite{renou-2021,Weilenmann2025PartialIndependencePRL,Hoffreumon2025NoComplex,Hita2025RealQM,Ying2025FoilComplex,Bednorz2022OptimalDiscrimination,Erba2024CompositionRule}.

+It is therefore useful to distinguish three viewpoints: (i) Whether quantum theory can be formulated over the reals depends on which structural assumptions one demands to be preserved. (ii) For a large class of quantum information tasks, real quantum theory is operationally sufficient. (iii) There are also more pragmatic, representation-focused approaches that encode complex quantum mechanics into a real framework at the price of introducing a formal structure different from quantum theory~\cite{BarriosHita2025RealQM}.